Chimaco37/Maize-Phenotyping/README.md

 - **Model inference:**
   Click the "Model Inference" button and choose the folder with the original leaf images and the results output folder.
-  The marker inference model will process these images, which will be corrected for distortions and analyzed using the leaf model inference, finally outputting leaf width data.
+  The marker inference model will process these images, which will be undistorted and analyzed using the leaf model inference, finally outputting leaf width data.

 ## CLI Usage